ivangka/cli-order-executor/README.md

 !lev ethusdt 5.5
 ```

-This command sets the leverage to 5.5 for the all `ETHUSDT` orders.
+This command sets the leverage to 5.5 for the all `ETHUSDT` positions and new orders.

 ### Set leverage to maximum `!lev_max`